sean-liang/stardict/README.md

 ### Add Exporter

 All exporters must implement `com.orangereading.stardict.exporter.DictionaryExporter` interface.
-And register itself by add the format and the fully qualified name of the exporter class to `resources/exporters.properties`.
+And register itself by using annotation `com.orangereading.stardict.annotation.Exporter`.

 Here is an sample export which just print some info to console: